 Haas, Jonathan and Matthew Piscitelli

-2013 "The Prehistory of Warfare: Misled by Ethnography and Ethology.”
+2013 “The Prehistory of Warfare: Misled by Ethnography.”
 In War, Peace, and Human Nature edited by Douglas P. Fry, pp. 168-190.
 New York: Oxford University Press.

 2012 “Connecticut (consumption, waste collection and disposal).”
-In Encyclopedia of Consumption and Waste edited by Carl A. ZImring, pp. 145-147.
-Thousand Oaks, California: Sage Publications.
+In Encyclopedia of Consumption and Waste: The Social Science of Garbage edited by Carl A. Zimring (consulting editor, William Rathje), pp. 145-147.
+Thousand Oaks: SAGE Publications.

 Piscitelli, Matthew and Samuel Duwe